 You might be interested in reading: 17 Famous French stinky kinds of cheese adored in France, feared by others.

 French breakfast never involves eggs or savoury food

-Eggs, bacon, omelets for breakfast?
+Eggs, bacon, and omelets for breakfast?
 Non, non, non, mon ami.

 These are savoury food items eaten for lunch or dinner.
 Breakfast in France is strictly continental; bread, confiture, Nutella, yogurt, coffee, even cereal, etc.

 Eggs are always sunny side up in France.

 When it comes to Fried eggs, there’s no official word like “over medium eggs” or “over easy eggs” in the French language.
 Many French people aren’t even aware that it’s normal to order eggs cooked on both sides in other countries.

 That’s because fried eggs are almost always served sunny side up and are usually a component of another meal for lunch or dinner.
 Such as on Crêpe bretonne, or on a croque monsieur.